GoblinArchives/LiminalHorror/Game Design/All in one place.md

 Other than self funding (or getting someone to invest/partner), there are are a few different ways to raise funds for your game.
 There is:
 - setting up a co-op
-- itchfunding
-- Gamefound
 - slowfunding
+- settig up pre-orders
+- "crowd funding" platforms (such as itchfunding or Gamefound).

 ### itchfunding
 An alternative to Kickstarter that is newer (but avoids many of the issues with kickstarter) is itchfunding.
-This is most likely the avenue I would go if looking to raise funds for future work.
-It allows creators to move away from Kickstarter and raise funds on the same platform many of us are launching games.
+This is the format I curretly am using to create [The Mall](https://goblinarchives.itch.io/the-mall).
 - [Jalopy Design: Itchfunding & Gdocs](https://www.technicalgrimoire.com/david/2021/11/jalopyitchgdocs) by David Schirduan (Technical Grimoire).
 As with all the Jalopy Design entries, this one is extremely infomrative in providing a deep look at the benefits and drawbacks to itchfunding in the context of their project.
 - [Itchfund FAQ](https://itchfunding.games/#faq) by KeganExe is a great place to get an overview of what itchfunding is and what it can do.
 PlusOneEXP hosted a great discussion on Itchfunding.